 Submissions should be between 700 and 1,000 words long and be communicated in an accessible way that encourages public understanding of the social sciences with reference to the Middle East.

-Please email your submission and a short bio of yourself to Jack McGinn at firstname.lastname@example.org.
+Please email your submission and a short bio of yourself to Jack McGinn at email@example.com.
 We aim to respond to your submissions as soon as possible.
+Please note that pieces must adhere to these guidelines, and submissions significantly over the word limit may not be considered for publication.

 To help authors with the submission process, we’ve compiled a list of some of the main style issues to keep in mind when drafting an article for the MEC Blog.